 Explanation

-If you need to test a condition, then take one action if the condition is TRUE, and another action if the condition if FALSE, you can use the IF function.
-The IF function has the concept of "else" built-in.
-The first argument is the logical test, the second argument is the result (or calculation) to return when the test is TRUE.
-The third argument is the value or calculation to run if FALSE.
+Note that the "else" concept is built into the IF function.
+The first argument is the logical test, and the second argument is the result (or calculation) to return when the test is TRUE.
+The third argument is the "else" — the value or calculation to return if the result of the logical test is FALSE.

-In the example shown, we have a list of T-shirts that includes color and size.
-However, the size is abbreviated as "S" for small and "L" for large.
+In the worksheet shown, we have a list of T-shirts that includes color and size.
+The sizes in column D are abbreviated, with "S" for small and "L" for large.
 There are only these two sizes in the data.
 Let's say you want to write a formula to expand these abbreviations and show either the word "Small" or "Large" in column E. In other words:

 - If a cell in column D contains "S", return "Small".